MatteoSp/hubot-schtasks/README.md

 # hubot-schtasks

-A hubot script that can list, start and stop Windows scheduled tasks (works only on a Windows machine)
+A hubot script that can list, start and stop task on different scheduling systems (currently MS Widows Task Scheduler and MS SQL Server Agent)

-See [`src/schtasks.js`](src/schtasks.js) for full documentation.

 ## Installation